When they ask me how I knew that my true love is true ...

 Meanwhile, in the US, we became a family of readers, talkers, and teachers.

 Two uncles were professors of history.
 Another aunt and uncle taught kids.
-My dad started teaching in the late 60s, so he was aways giving my younger sister and me kids activities designed to increase our self-awareness!
+My dad started teaching in the late 60s, a time when teachers gave activities designed to increase our self-awareness and individualism ...

-So you can see how I grew up with a strong interest in history, language and psychology.
+So I grew up with a strong interest in history, language and psychology.
+I loved writing and art ...

 But there's more.

-In both his personal life and his career, he became a pillar of stability for others.
+In both his personal life and his career, my father became a pillar of stability for others.
+I deeply admired that, and I still do.

-Nonetheless ... while growing up, I was very shy.
+Nonetheless ... while growing up, I was a very shy boy!

 I couldn't imagine myself having the high level of confidence my dad and older relatives had as teachers ...